levp/haproxy-reverse-proxy/README.md

 Example stat: `haproxy_frontend_http_requests_total{frontend="reverse_proxy"}`
 This is the *total number of requests* received by the reverse proxy endpoint since HAProxy was launched.
 Measuring the delta between snapshots should provide a good indication of the incoming request rate.

-### Logstash: Data filtering and transformation

-The HAProxy server is configured to send the full request body of every incoming request to a Logstash container via syslog.
-Logstash is listening for incoming data on UDP socket and will process the data, potentially sending the output to something like an Apache Kafka topic or simply a file.

 ## Development and testing